Calvin-Ngugi/react-anime-merch-project/README.md

-# Process of Build
+# React-Anime-Merch-Project

-This app was created using react's npx-create-react-app The backend was created using Heroku
+This app was created using react's npx-create-react-app.

+The CSS was handled by Bootstrap 5

+The backend was launched on Heroku, while the frontend was launched on Vercel.

 ## React App on Heroku